Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Experimental Evaluation

-In our experiments, we build upon the baseline \GRL{} implementation proposed by~\citet{ferry:hal-04189566}\footnote{https://github.com/ferryjul/ProbabilisticDatasetsReconstruction} and further modify their code to implement our proposed DP mechanisms within the \DPGRL{} algorithm\footnote{https://gitlab.laas.fr/roc/timothee-ly/dp-greedy}.
-For each value of $\varepsilon$, the test accuracy was normalized over 100 runs to account for train/test distribution (\emph{i.e.}, train/test split of 70/30) and the randomization due to the application of DP.
-The value of $\delta$ was set $\frac{1}{\norm{1}{\dataset}^2}$ and the maximum length for rule lists was set to $5$ as we empirically observed that lower values could impede the model accuracy and higher values do not substantially increase accuracy.
-The hyperparameters were fixed with preliminary grid search leading to $\mathcal{C} = 0.99$, $\lambda = 0.12$ for \namedataset{German Credit} and $\lambda = 0.05$ for \namedataset{Compas} and \namedataset{Adult}.
-The rules are mined as conjunctions of up to two Boolean attributes or their negation as longer rules make the space exploration exponentially more time consuming.
-All our experiments are run on an Intel CORE I7-8700 @ 3.20GHz CPU.
+In our experiments, we build upon the baseline \GRL{} implementation available in the literature~\cite{ferry:hal-04189566}\footnote{https://github.com/ferryjul/ProbabilisticDatasetsReconstruction} and further modify their code to implement our proposed DP mechanisms within the \DPGRL{} and \texttt{sm-Cauchy} algorithms\footnote{The source code will be released publicly upon acceptance.}.
+For each value of $\varepsilon$, we average our results over 100 runs with different random seeds to account for train/test distribution (\emph{i.e.}, train/test split of 70/30) and the randomization due to the application of DP.
+The value of $\delta$ was set $\frac{1}{\norm{1}{\dataset}^2}$ and the maximum length for rule lists was set to $K=5$ as we empirically observed that lower values could impede the model accuracy and higher values do not substantially increase accuracy.
+Importantly, these trends were confirmed by extensive preliminary experiments and were consistent over all methods and datasets, as further discussed in Section~\ref{sub-sec:hyperparameters}.
+The other hyperparameters of the proposed algorithm were fixed with preliminary grid search leading to $\mathcal{C} = 0.99$, $\lambda = 0.12$ for \namedataset{German Credit} and $\lambda = 0.05$ for \namedataset{Compas} and \namedataset{Adult}.
+All our experiments are run on an Intel CORE I7-8700 @3.20GHz CPU.